 Before I begin, let me give you a glance at the upgrades it brings from its predecessor, MB7420 (which I reviewed here).
-This modem offers 24 x 8 channels and is compatible with higher-speed service packages.
+This modem offers 24 x 8 channels and is compatible with b.
 But are these upgrades worthwhile?
-Continue reading my Motorola MB7621 review to find that out!
+Continue reading this review to find out!

 Motorola MB7621 Specs